 - Make the Right Connections Early

 Establish strategic relationships with influential bloggers at the beginning of your journey.
-Do not spam them with guest post request.
+Do not spam them with guest post requests.
 Form bonds of friendship with them by sharing their content on social media, and mentioning their content on your site.
 Let them know what you are doing, and this will go a long way in affirming your support for each other.

 - Invest in Responsive Web Design